 The Small Purchase Charge Card is the primary and preferred method for conducting business within your delegated authority.
 As a means of payment, it facilitates your ability to conduct business in an efficient and timely manner.

 A sole source is used when there is only one practicable source for a good or service.
 There are specific requirement to qualify a vendor as a sole source.
 If a sole source is used, the department and the Procurement office need to work in unison to ensure proper execution of the procurement.

-William and Mary is proud of our support of SWaM vendors and emphasize our use of SWaM vendors.
-In addition to assisting potential SWaM vendors in conducting business in the Commonwealth and with us, we have a set of guidelines in placed to encourage use of SWaM vendors across campus.
+William and Mary is proud of our support of SWaM vendors and emphasizes our use of SWaM vendors.
+In addition to assisting potential SWaM vendors in conducting business in the Commonwealth and with us, we have a set of guidelines in place to encourage use of SWaM vendors across campus.